Jefferson49/RepositoryHierarchy/README.md

 + Find and remove inconsistencies between call numbers in repositories
 + Get additional features to rename call number categories (or groups of call numbers)
 + Get better support to design an archive arrangement/classification for your own archive and manage the corresponding call numbers
-+ Use the generated hierarchical repository list as a finding aid (i.e. table of content or catalog) for repositories
++ Generate a finding aid document (i.e. table of content or catalog) for a repository
++ Generate a standardized archive EAD xml file to export the data of a repository to an archive portal
++ Export the data of a repository to an external archive management system by using the EAD xml export
++ Create links between webtrees and an external archive management system

 <a name="Screenshot"></a>
 ##  Screenshot